-Location of this COSH Assessment Grange Bungalows (Rehabilitation) What will the describe process processes etc. e.g. washing floors)
+Location of this COSHH Assessment Grange Bungalows (Rehabilitation) coribo processo, processos etc. o g. washing floors)

-emical(s) be (describe process, processes etc. e.g. wasning floors) Limited range of typical household chemicals used in these premises.
-Patients will be supervised if required to use. nat will the iemical(s) be ied for?
+chemical(s) be used for?
+Limited range of typical household chemicals used in these premises.
+Patients will be supervised if required to use.

-What is (are) the names of the Trade Name, Chemical name etc. chemical involved Washing up liquid in the process/this Detergents for general cleaning of surfaces assessment Tablets for dish washer
+What is (are) the Trade Name, Chemical name etc.

+names of the

+chemical involved Washing up liquid

+in the process/this Detergents for general cleaning of surfaces

+assessment Tablets for dish washer

 Are there R phrases for this chemical? (tick or complete all relevant boxes) R10 - Flammable.
 R11 - Highly flammable R20 - Harmful by inhalation R21 - Harmful in contact with skin.

 R22 - Harmful if swallowed.
-V R36 - Irritating to eyes V R37 - Irritating to respiratory system.
+V R36 - Irritating to eyes \checkmark R37 - Irritating to respiratory system.

 R38 - Irritating to skin

+R

 R Phrase (other) R

 R

-R

-Note: R Phrases including Toxic, Danger of very serious irreversible effects, May cause cancer.
+Note: R Phra cause R Phrases including Toxic, Danger of very serious irreversible effects, May cause cancer.
 Seek specialist advice.

-Does the substance have a STEL or WEL Yes If yes
+Does the Yes If yes

-No \checkmark describ be
+STEL or WEL No \checkmark describ be

-Who might be exposed? (tick or complete all relevant boxes) Staff using the chemical \checkmark Persons in close proximity etc. Visitors Patients \checkmark Others
+Who might be exposed? (tick or complete all relevant boxes) Staff using the chemical \checkmark Persons in close proximity etc. Visitors Patients V Others

-At what stage might exposure take place? (tick or complete all relevant boxes Transportation Preparation for useActual useImage: Finishing e.g. rinsing Waste disposal Spillage \checkmark Accessed by patients etc. \checkmark Inadequate/Insecure storage V Other (describe)
+At what stage might exposure take place? (tick or complete all relevant boxes Transportation Preparation for use Actual use \checkmark Finishing e.g. rinsing Waste disposal Spillage \checkmark Accessed by patients etc. \checkmark Inadequate/Insecure storage \checkmark Other (describe)

-How will expose be prevented or controlled? (tick or complete all relevant boxes) Procedure/SOP/ Instructions \checkmark Containment (fume cabinet) Good general ventilation Local Exhaust Ventilation Use by competent staff only Lockable cabinet/stores V Health surveillance.
-Spillage procedure PPE gloves \checkmark PPE clothing PPE eye PPE respiratory Other (describe) \checkmark If patients require d to us se chemicals they v will be supervised Other (describe)
+How will expose be prevented or controlled? (tick or complete all relevant boxes) Procedure/SOP/ Instructions \checkmark Containment (fume cabinet) Good general ventilation Local Exhaust Ventilation Use by competent staff only Lockable cabinet/stores Health surveillance.
+Spillage procedure PPE gloves V PPE clothing PPE eye PPE respiratory Other (describe) V If patients required to use chemicals they will be supervised Other (describe)